int236/flyrank-capstone-image-relevance/BUILDLOG.md

 `best_pairing_for_post()` walks the ranked candidates and returns the first one that actually made it to `"suggested"` — or `None` if nothing did, covering the "no good image for this post" case explicitly rather than silently returning a low-quality match.

-## Day 6 — Batch Classification, Review Interface & Auth
+## Day 6 — API Surface, Batch Classification & Review Interface

 Built `batch.py` — `run_classification_batch()` iterates every `Image` missing an `ImageTag` (or a given `image_ids` subset), classifies each via `classify_with_retries`, and never lets one failure kill the run: failed images get an `ImageTag` with `status=error` instead of crashing the batch.